-Integrate ocean sustainability into strategy
+A. Integrate ocean sustainability considerations into policies and strategy

-- Companies should understand their impact or dependence on ocean sustainability, and incorporate this into their policies, taking a full value-chain perspective. - Companies should assess ocean-related business opportunities in their strategic planning.
-This could include actions to benefit from improved ocean sustainability both in direct operations and supply chains, and in the use and disposal of their products or services. - Companies should consider the impact of their activities, products and services on the ocean when investing in innovation, research and development. - Companies involved in wild-caught fisheries should incorporate projections for future marine resource availability in their planning. - Companies engaged in the plastics value chain should have a strategy addressing a transition towards a circular economy.
+- Companies should understand their impact or dependence on ocean sustainability and incorporate this into their policies, taking a full valuechain perspective. - Companies should assess ocean-related business opportunities in their strategic planning.
+This could include actions to benefit from improved ocean sustainability both in direct operations and supply chains, and in the use and disposal of their products or services. - Companies should consider the impact of their activities, products and services on the ocean when investing in innovation, research and development. - Companies involved in wild-caught fisheries should incorporate projections for future marine resource availability into their planning. - Companies engaged in the plastics value chain should have a strategy addressing a transition towards a circular economy. - Companies should regularly consider whether their organisational structure, incentive systems, training programmes and wider company culture integrate sustainable business practices appropriately.
+Employees and contractors should be engaged in these efforts and made aware of company policies and practices.